-We have audited the financial statements of St. John Singapore (the "Council"), as set out on pages 5 to 28, which comprise the statement of financial position of the Council as at 31 December 2020, and the statement of comprehensive income, statement of changes in funds and statement of cash flows of the Council for the financial year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of St. John Singapore (the "Council"), as set out on pages 5 to 29, which comprise the statement of financial position as at 31 December 2022, and the statement of comprehensive income, statement of changes in funds and statement of cash flows for the financial year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provision of the Societies Act, Chapter 311, the Charities Act, Chapter 37 other relevant regulations (the "Charities Act and Regulations") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Council as at 31 December 2020 and of the financial performance, changes in funds and cash flows of the Council for the financial year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provision of the Societies Act, Chapter 311, the Charities Act, Chapter 37 other relevant regulations (the "Charities Act and Regulations") and Financial Reporting Standards in Singapore ("FRSs") so as to give a true and fair view of the financial position of the Council as at 31 December 2022 and of the financial performance, changes in funds and cash flows of the Council for the financial year ended on that date.